Our Executive Team

 Ailsa Liu Digital Storyteller

-Ailsa’s favourite things are people, brunch, swimming in saltwater and long walks.
+Ailsa’s favourite things are brunch, swimming in saltwater and long walks.
 She is working on practising patience and deep listening.

 Partner Logo